-It was estimated that the sun in 15 minutes provides the same amount of energy as mankind uses during the year.
-Taking advantage of solar heating and electricity generation, we can work to put an end to the dependence on fossil fuels.
+It was estimated that the sun in 15 minutes provides the same energy as humanity uses during the year.
+Taking advantage of solar heating and electricity generation, we can work to end the dependence on fossil fuels.

 Our future really depends on how we continue to develop and implement renewable energy systems.
 Moscow is at the forefront of this movement, thanks to the large financial resources of the population.
-Nevertheless, the state does not yet offer financial support for homeowners producing energy independently and does not even include the possibility to sell this energy that can be returned to the grid, which makes domestic renewable energy production a noble but unprofitable enterprise for homeowners.
+Nevertheless, the state does not yet offer financial support for homeowners producing energy independently.
+It does not even include the possibility of selling this energy that can be returned to the grid, making domestic renewable energy production a noble but unprofitable enterprise for homeowners.

 This backwardness of Russia is associated with relatively cheap electric energy and gas.
-It is also necessary to take into account the geographical position of Russia and the inability to make the most efficient use of solar energy in winter when this is especially necessary.
-Although in recent years much has been done to change the situation, solar power plants are being built and it is planned to assist homeowners who want to use solar heating technology and produce electricity for the home.
+It is also necessary to consider Russia's geographical position and the inability to make the most efficient use of solar energy in winter when this is especially necessary.
+Although much has been done in recent years to change the situation, solar power plants are being built.
+It is planned to assist homeowners who want to use solar heating technology and produce electricity for the home.

-Despite the financial return, any home renewable energy system is a clean energy and reduces the demand for our energy infrastructure and, consequently, harmful emissions into the atmosphere of the planet.
+Despite the financial return, any home renewable energy system is clean energy and reduces the demand for our energy infrastructure and, consequently, harmful emissions into the planet's atmosphere.